 U.S. News rated the Schiff Hardin Construction Law Group as the #1 Construction Litigation firm in 2011.
 Ken has an extensive background of representing owners, contractors and architect/engineers in multi-faceted, complex disputes involving delays, disruption and losses of efficiency; breaches of contracts for performance, scope of work and payment; and complex multi-party insurance coverage issues.
-He has sat on and chaired several dispute resolution boards involving projects ranging in size up to $1 billion.
+He has acted as the sole facilitator and sat on and chaired several dispute resolution boards involving projects ranging in size up to $1 billion.

 Ken is widely recognized for his successful use of alternate dispute resolution, having successfully resolved virtually every type of construction dispute.
 He and his team typically mediate 15-20 times per year as part of their Project Controls practice – generally relating to issues that have not reached litigation.

 Ken lectures on ADR issues at Loyola Law School and teaches a graduate level course at Northwestern University’s Civil Engineering School that includes ADR for Engineers.

 He and the Schiff Hardin Construction Law Group were recently selected in a nationwide selection process to represent the City of Kansas in a multimillion dollar construction dispute.